-Written primarily for teachers, use this easy step-by-step guide on how to assign work to students using Google Classroom for digital classroom lessons and distance learning to teach remotely.
+Here’s an easy step-by-step guide for teachers about how to assign work to students using Google Classroom for digital classroom lessons and distance learning to teach remotely.

 Google Classroom is user-friendly, but anything new can be confusing for those of us who aren’t necessarily teacher-techy.

 Here’s a quick, easy-to-follow guide for assigning student work with Google Classroom.
 You can do this!